nickjackolaisen/BusinessInitiaitive/_posts/statistics/general/2024-02-26-ceo_salary_business_size.md

 The median pay package for the top 200 chief executives at public companies with at least $1 billion in revenue was $15.1 million in 2012, a [16% increase from 2011](https://en.wikipedia.org/wiki/Executive_compensation_in_the_United_States).

-The highest-paid CEO in the US in 2020 was Alphabet, inc. CEO, Sundar Pichai, with a salary of $280,621,552 in 2019.
+The highest-paid CEO in the US in 2020 was Alphabet, inc. CEO, Sundar Pichai, with a salary of **$280,621,552** in 2019.

 ### Impact of Economic Factors on CEO Salaries

 Economic factors such as stock market performance, corporate profits, and economic growth have a significant impact on CEO compensation.

-CEO pay is closely tied to the stock market, as a substantial portion of their compensation comes in the form of stock options and awards【8†source】.
+CEO pay is closely tied to the stock market, as a substantial portion of their compensation comes in the form of stock options and awards.

 During periods of economic downturn, such as the early 2000s and the 2008 financial crisis, CEO compensation saw declines corresponding to the stock market performance.

-However, as the market recovered, so did CEO pay, although the connection between stock market growth and CEO compensation has loosened somewhat in recent years【8†source】.
+However, as the market recovered, so did CEO pay, although the connection between stock market growth and CEO compensation has loosened somewhat in recent years.

 The growth in CEO compensation also reflects broader economic trends, such as increasing income inequality and the concentration of wealth among top earners.
 <a id="company-size">

 CEO pay growth has outpaced not only the average worker's wages but also the earnings of other highly paid workers, indicating that factors beyond market forces, such as corporate governance and executive power, play a role in determining CEO compensation.

-In conclusion, CEO compensation trends over the past few decades highlight the growing disparity between executive pay and average worker earnings, as well as the complex interplay between economic factors and corporate governance in determining executive compensation.
+CEO compensation trends over the past few decades highlight the growing disparity between executive pay and average worker earnings, as well as the complex interplay between economic factors and corporate governance in determining executive compensation.

 ## CEO Salary Breakdown by Company Size